Pricing Guide

 Foundation Removal

 If you need the concrete piers, footings, or slab removed, that's extra work.
-Foundation removal typically adds $1,500 to $3,500 depending on the type and size.
+Foundation removal adds to the base cost depending on the type and size.

 Utility Disconnection

 We can coordinate with utility companies to disconnect water, electric, gas, and septic.
-This usually runs $300 to $800 depending on what's connected and how complicated the disconnect is.
+The cost depends on what's connected and how complicated the disconnect is.

 Site Access